swiftlang/swift-org-website/_posts/2024-03-14-adwaita-swift.md

 Each contribution to this project is highly appreciated.

 You can:
 - Create an app!
 Use the [template repository](https://github.com/AparokshaUI/AdwaitaTemplate) as a starting point and refer to the [tutorial](https://david-swift.gitbook.io/adwaita/gettingstarted).
 Feel free to showcase your project in the [discussions](https://github.com/AparokshaUI/adwaita-swift/discussions/categories/show-and-tell).
-You get the best libadwaita experience with Linux.
-In case you're on a newer MacBook, take a look at [Asahi Linux](https://asahilinux.org/fedora/?ref=upstract.com).
+Note that libadwaita works best on Linux.
+If you're on a newer Mac and interested in Linux, check out [Asahi Linux](https://asahilinux.org/fedora/?ref=upstract.com).
 - Open [issues](https://github.com/AparokshaUI/adwaita-swift/issues) if you find any problems or if you have an idea, or participate in the [dicussions](https://github.com/AparokshaUI/adwaita-swift/discussions) by asking questions, dicussing ideas, or informing others about your work.
 - Write [documentation](https://david-swift.gitbook.io/adwaita/) to help others understand Adwaita for Swift.
 - Simply star the [repository](https://github.com/AparokshaUI/adwaita-swift) to improve its discoverability.